jurikalita011/notice-board/README.md

 Click the "+" button in the top right corner to add new editable notes.

 ## Editing Notes
-Simply click on a note to edit its content.
+Click on a note's "Edit" button to edit its content.

 ## Dragging Notes
 Notes can be dragged to different positions on the notice board.